jafaryor/knowledge-base/Web/Optimization/image.md

 > JPEGs is lossy image formats.

 ### Lossless Compression
-Now it’s time to dive into the second form of compression which is lossless.
 Lossless compression, unlike lossy, doesn’t reduce the quality of the image.
 How is this possible?
 It’s usually done by removing unnecessary metadata (automatically generated data produced by the device capturing the image).
 However, the biggest drawback to this method is that you won’t see a significant reduction in file size.

 > GIF, and PNG are lossless image formats.